Frequently Asked Questions

 Whenever you arrive, head to the main lobby of the San Pablo Residence Hall and they can check you in.
 Make sure you speak to someone from Guest Conferences/Events and tell them you are with the Debate group.
-There will be extra folks on hand to help you check in from noon-2pm on Sunday July 29.
+Check-in day is Wednesday, July 24th.
+If we have a dedicated time for registration, we’ll post that here and via email.
 Note: you can and should check in to the residence hall without having come to final registration with us.

 Q: How do I do final registration?

 We’ll have a table probably in the main lobby from 3-4:30 where we’ll finalize payment and have you sign a participation agreement.

 Q: How do I get online on campus?

 Connect to the ASU Guest network.
 Open a browser, complete the steps that pop up.
 If you don’t get a guest login page when you open the browser, you need to reboot your machine.

 No, but there are communal lounges with fridges to store your groceries.

 Durham Language and Literature (LL).
 Virtually all of our meetings and debates will take place here.